Introduction to jets

 Calibration

-Jets are some of the most complicated and dense objects we detect with ATLAS, and that means it takes a lot of careful studying to ensure we are representing them properly.
+Jets are some of the most complicated and dense objects we detect with ATLAS, and that means it takes a lot of careful studying to ensure we are calibrating them properly.
 The JetEtMiss group has painstakingly developed tools in order for us to apply proper calibrations to our jets to remove any discrepancies in the measurements we have taken.

 Due to the nature of the strong force interactions that lead to hadron detection, the energy of a jet is never completely measured by ATLAS.
 This, plus other effects, means that it is necessary to apply significant corrections (referred to as calibrations) to jets in MC and in detector data to ensure the jets used in analysis are properly described.